Academic Catalog

 5

 This option is required for social studies teaching licensure.
-Certification to teach also requires completion of a series of Wisconsin Teacher Certification (DPI) requirements.
+Certification to teach also requires completion of the coursework of the Instruction Minor and a full semester of student teaching, in addition to all Wisconsin Teacher Certification (DPI) requirements.
 See the Teacher Education section of this catalog for details.

 6